Mekhitarists: Monastic life

 After a novitiate of two years, monks take the usual religious vows, along with a fourth vow – "to give obedience to the preceptor or master deputed by their superior to teach them the dogmas of the Catholic Faith".
 Many of them vow themselves also to missionary work in Armenia, Persia and Turkey, where they live on alms and wear as a badge, beneath the tunic, a cross of red cloth, on which are certain letters signifying their desire to shed their blood for the Catholic faith.
 They promise on oath to work together in harmony so that they may the better win the schismatics back to God.
 They elect an abbot for life, who has the power to dismiss summarily any of his monks who should prove disorderly.
 They wear the beard, Oriental fashion, and have a black habit: tunic, cloak and hood.
-In an engraving, the Mekhitarists would be undistinguishable from a friar of the Order of St. Augustine, except for his beard.
+In an engraving, the Mekhitarist would be indistinguishable from a friar of the Order of St. Augustine, except for his beard.

-The Mekhitarists at first followed the rule attributed to Saint Anthony, but when they settled in the West modifications from the Rule of Saint Benedict were introduced.
+The Mekhitarists at first followed the rule attributed to Anthony the Great, but when they settled in the West modifications from the Rule of Saint Benedict were introduced.
 The use of the Rule of Saint Benedict represented the introduction of Western monasticism into the East, where up to this time a monk had no duty or vocation but to fill his place in the monastery and save his soul in the cloister, having broken off all relations with the outside world and had no idea of performing any works other than his choir duties, prayers, fastings, and the monastic observance.
 Under the Rule of Saint Benedict, a monk would be expected to devote himself to some useful work and take some thought of his neighbour.
 This adoption of the rule was desired by Mekhitar and his monks, having a desire to devote themselves to apostolic work among their schismatic brethren, to instruct their ignorance, excite their devotion and bring them back into the communion with the Catholic Church.
-At the same time, it also offered security against lapsing into the apathy and inactivity associated in the Eastern mind with the life of the cloister.
+At the same time, it also offered security against lapsing into apathy and inactivity.